barron-berenjan/drlnd_navigation/README.md

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal is to train an agent that collects as many yellow bananas as possible while avoiding blue bananas.

-The __state space__ has 37 dimensions which include the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+The __state space__ has 37 dimensions that include the agent's velocity, along with ray-based perception of objects around the agent's forward direction.

 There are 4 discrete actions available for the agent to take: `LEFT`, `RIGHT`, `UP`, `DOWN` and the agent learns to choose the best one.